jrosaaen/church-finder/README.md

 This app will be continually worked on until it fulfills its duty or I am happy with it...then I most likely will deploy it to production

 The purpose behind this is to highlight the skills I have learned while at DBC.
 This is by no mean a complete

+I am not finished with the project...may want ot look at it later...right now having a prbolem cleaning up messy git history and struggling to get a pull reguest because of diffement commit history